 What is a Virgin Mary Garden?

-If you haven’t heard of a Mary-themed garden, you may well ask what it is.
+If you haven’t heard of a Mary-themed garden, you might ask what it is.
 The tradition of naming flowers after the Virgin Mary began centuries ago.
-For example, during the Middle Ages, missionaries in Europe began to unite plants named after Mary in “Mary Gardens.”
+For example, during the Middle Ages missionaries in Europe began to unite plants named after Mary in “Mary Gardens.”
 Later, gardeners in America picked up the tradition.

 Virgin Mary Garden Ideas